liezldado9-spec/DADO-LIEZL-CLOUD-COMPUTING/Laboratory-05-Cloud-Data-Engineer/storage-types-research.md

 ## Why Object Storage is Best for the Client

-Object Storage is a good choice for the photo-sharing application because it is designed to store large amounts of unstructured data such as images.
-It can also organize files using buckets and is suitable for applications that need to store many user-uploaded photos.
+The photo-sharing application is a good use case for Object Storage, which is optimized for storing large quantities of unstructured data, like images.
+It can also sort files with buckets, and it can be used for applications that require to store numerous photos uploaded by users.